Le Truc Docs 2.0.0

 • Check the browser console for errors (missing imports, typos).

-• If using NPM, confirm Le Truc is installed inside node_modules/@zeix/le-truc.
+• If using npm, confirm Le Truc is installed in node_modules/@zeix/le-truc.